Los Angeles Domestic Violence Attorney

 This may include, but is not limited to, the following:

-- Eyewitnesses who can testify to the abuser’s violent or threatening behavior
+• Eyewitnesses who can testify to the abuser’s violent or threatening behavior. • Sworn eyewitness affidavits regarding the abuser’s violent or threatening behavior.

-In any situation involving domestic violence, making a safe transition requires keeping careful records of each incident of domestic violence which occurs.
-These records are an invaluable resource for a family court judge when deciding as to orders of protection for a spouse and any children of a marriage.
+In any situation involving domestic violence, making a safe transition requires keeping careful records of each incident of domestic violence that occurs.
+These records are invaluable for a family court judge when deciding on orders of protection for a spouse and any children of a marriage.

 A parent who the court believes committed an act or acts of domestic violence may still be able to be awarded some form of custody if the parent has:

-- Completed a treatment program that met the criteria set forth by the California penal code
+• Completed a treatment program that met the criteria the California penal code set forth.

-- If it is deemed to be in the best interests of the children for the parent to be awarded some level of custody
+• If it is deemed in the children’s best interests for the parent to be awarded some custody level.

 So long as a parent has not abused the children, they are likely to be granted visitation rights.
 Depending on the situation, visitation may be supervised, and the drop-off and pick-up site may be a neutral or public place.

-Contact an Experienced Los Angeles Domestic Violence Attorney Today
+Contact Our Experienced Domestic Violence Attorneys in Los Angeles, California Today

-If you are a victim of domestic violence or were falsely accused of domestic violence, contact Fernandez & Karney as soon as possible.
+If you are a victim of domestic violence or were falsely accused of domestic violence, contact Fernandez Law Group as soon as possible.
 We will start planning your case today by learning about your situation and gathering the necessary facts.

-When you retain Fernandez & Karney, you have a team of experienced Los Angeles divorce attorneys, forensic accountants, investigators, and highly-skilled support staff working to resolve your case.
-For more information on our domestic violence legal services, schedule your complimentary consultation today.
+When you retain Fernandez Law Group, you will have a team of experienced Los Angeles divorce attorneys, forensic accountants, investigators, and highly skilled support staff working to resolve your case.
+Schedule your complimentary consultation today for more information on our legal services for domestic violence.

 Related Links: